dice-project/DICE-Deployment-Service/README.md

 * [User guide](doc/UserGuide.md) contains instructions for the DICE deployment service's end users (developers, etc.)
-* [Notes for developers](doc/DevNotes.md) provide instructions and notes about development and testing of the DICE ceployment service.
+* [Notes for developers](doc/DevNotes.md) provide instructions and notes about development and testing of the DICE deployment service.

 ## Acknowledgement